cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 argument-item = any
 shared-item = any
 ~~~
-{: #fig-cddl title="Packed CBOR in CDDL"}
+{: #fig-cddl title="CDDL for Packed CBOR Table Setup Tags Defined Here"}

-(This assumes the allocation of tag numbers 113 ('q') and 1113 for
+[^assume113]: assuming the allocation of tag numbers 113 ('q')
-these tags.)
+    and 1113 for these tags

+These tags extend the two tables for shared items and for arguments
+that apply to the entire tag, which, unless an enclosing table setup
+tag or table-setting media type applies, are empty tables:

+Tag 113 ("Basic-Packed-CBOR"):
-The array given as the first element of the content of tag 113
+: The array given as the first element of the tag content is prepended
-("Basic-Packed-CBOR") is prepended to both the tables for shared items
+  to both the tables for shared items and for arguments.

-and arguments that apply to the entire tag (by default empty tables).
+Tag 1113 ("Split-Basic-Packed-CBOR"):
-The arrays given as the first and second element of the content of the
+: The arrays given as the first and second element of the tag content
-tag 1113 ("Split-Basic-Packed-CBOR") are prepended to the tables for
-shared items and arguments, respectively,
+  are prepended individually to the tables for shared items and for
-that apply to the entire tag (by default
-empty tables).
+  arguments, respectively.

 As discussed in the introduction to this section, references
 in the supplied new arrays use the new number space (where inherited
 items are shifted by the new items given), while the inherited items